 The ERP ban

-Luka removes intimate content overnight.
-Existing relationships are disrupted.
+Luka overcorrects — removes intimate content overnight for everyone, including paying Pro users.
+Existing relationships disrupted.
 Mass exodus begins.

 Partial rollback